Vietnam's toast of the coast

 Breakfast is included, and includes continental fare, made-to-order eggs and a must-try banana crepe.
 Laundry is included too, so don’t hesitate to change out of your bathing suit.
 Downside?
 The resort does not have a beach in low season, as the tide rises too high.
 Even so, it’s easy enough to wander down the street to one of the many sandy spreads.
 Just beware of kite surfers.

-Look out for the stylish bungalows and landscaped gardens of the 30-room Mia Mui Ne (formerly the Sailing Club Mui Ne).
+Look out for the stylish bungalows and landscaped gardens of the 30-room Mia Mui Ne (a part of the Sailing Club Group family of properties, and formerly the Sailing Club Mui Ne).
 Interiors are cosy and well thought out.
 Expect cable TV, aircon (with fans), phones that work, a free-form pool, a beach bar, and fusion food.
 Bungalows offer spacious balconies with sun loungers and rough-hewn balustrades that meld with the land.
 Long mosquito nets drape the beds with their soft pillows and silk cushions.
 Pick a spoiling Deluxe Beachfront Bungalow.

 Those in search of good Vietnam spas for authentic pampering can make for the Xanh Spa that offers a range of wellness treatments and massages using natural oils.
 Water sports options are varied and catching on with the hip set is kite-surfing and of course diving.
 Play chess, or a read a book.
 A business centre is available.

 The Blue Ocean Resort features rooms and bungalows and one of the largest infinity pools in the area.
 The grounds are pleasant and grassy.
 Standard rooms offer a balcony, work desk, small notebook-size safe, and a bathroom with shower.
 Wi-Fi and Internet is free throughout the resort.
 Some bungalows have plunge pools.
+The Blue Ocean Spa offers a variety of massage and beauty treatments.
 Neat and friendly.

 There's a restaurant by the sea.
 This is one of the older resorts here and is run by the hands-on owners — Jutta and Daniel Arnaud — who set the ball rolling in 1995.
 The small wooden rooms and furniture are upgraded regularly.